jmreidy/grunt-browserify/README.md

 ### v1.0.0
   - Really should've been released at v0.2, but better late than never!

+### v1.0.2
+  - Move away from browserify-stream to callback approach

 ## License
 Copyright (c) 2013 Justin Reidy
 Licensed under the MIT license.